coordinature/coordinature.github.io/development/applications/familysigns/questions.md

 id: UX-research-complete-questions

-topic: A complete overview of all questions asked during the UX-study starting in September 2021.
+topic: A complete overview of all questions asked during the UX-study starting in Oktober 2021.

 ----------
-​
-7
 -- onboarding

 ### Create a new user